sathish-cs/azuredevops_cicd/README.md

 This project includes an Azure DevOps YAML pipeline for automating deployment to Azure App Service.

+`webapp-pipeline.yml` file is responsible to build and deploy the Hello World app to the Azure App Service.

 ### Pipeline Stages

 #### 1. Build